frebib/year-4-notes/net/notes.md

 - So we advertise large rec window, but then the router has to churn it out slowly
 - This could lead to router running out of memory
-- So what we do, is send one packet, then two, and then increase by one every time we get an ACK, until we hit rec window
+- So what we do, is send one packet, then two, and then increase some amount every time we get an ACK (usually exponentially), until we hit rec window